 Who would I be without a brain tumor?
 I am 5’ 4”.
 If I were 5’ 8” … I would have grown those years … 5’10” … where would I be?
 Who would I be?
 I could choose to look at it as debilitating.
 I could choose to focus on the suffering.
 I choose to look at that brain tumor as the greatest gift that I’ve gotten because it made everything else possible.

 In other words, Hamilton happily acknowledges that his brain tumor “made everything else possible.”
-Though Hamilton didn’t come to know the Lord until later in his life, might we say that the difficulties placed in his life have helped him become what he was meant to be?
+Though Hamilton didn’t come to know the Lord until later in his life, the difficulties placed in his life helped him become what he was meant to be.
 It was also through his health challenges (which have included more than I have mentioned here), that he developed a hunger for something more — to know what his purpose was — and this led him to accept Christ.

 How We Scale Our Mountains